Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Results

 We begin our performance analysis of the {\pinocchio} \emph{kernels} with strong-scaling benchmarks on a single node, comparing GPU and CPU implementations across different platforms and grid sizes.
 This analysis is performed for both collapse time computation methods described in Section~\ref{Pinocchio_GPU_PMT}, namely the \textit{Classic} and \textit{Tabulated kernels}.

+Unless otherwise stated, all CPU results reported in this section use the following configurations.
+On the NVIDIA platform, each CPU \CU\ corresponds to one MPI rank coupled with 8 OpenMP threads, for a total of 8 physical CPU cores per \CU.
+The three configurations therefore use 1, 2, and 4 MPI ranks with 8 OpenMP threads per rank, corresponding to 8, 16, and 32 CPU cores, respectively.
+On the AMD platform, each CPU \CU\ corresponds to one MPI rank coupled with 16 OpenMP threads, for a total of 16 physical CPU cores per \CU.
+The three configurations therefore use 16, 32, and 64 CPU cores, respectively.
+A detailed discussion of the resource allocation strategy is provided in Section~\ref{single_node}.

 CPU speedup is defined as the ratio between the time-to-solution using 1, 2, and 4 CPU {\CU}s and that using a single CPU \CU.
-GPU results are normalized in the same way for visual comparison, but labels above GPU bars indicate the speedup relative to the CPU implementation using the same number of {\CU}s.
+GPU results are similarly normalized to the single CPU \CU\ way for visual comparison, but labels above GPU bars indicate the speedup relative to the CPU implementation using the same number of {\CU}s.
 This enables a direct, per-{\CU} comparison of GPU versus CPU performance at each scale.

 Figure~\ref{NVIDIA_perfomance_node} and~\ref{AMD_perfomance_node} illustrates the results for NVIDIA and AMD platforms respectively, with increasing grid resolution moving from the upper-left to the lower-right for the \textit{Classic kernel}.
 For completeness, the CPU performance on both platforms is included, alongside with the expected theoretical speedup for CPU calculations.
 The results validate the parallel efficiency of the \textit{Classic} kernel computations.
 CPU speedup closely follows the theoretical expectation across all grid sizes, confirming that the workload scales efficiently and evenly across the available {\CU}.
-Additionally, the GPU implementation consistently achieves a speedup at least \emph{4x} higher than the CPU across all {\CU}s.
+Additionally, the GPU implementation consistently achieves a speedup at least 4$\times$ higher than the CPU across all {\CU}s.
 This consistent gain confirms the suitability of GPUs in handling massively parallel workloads such as the collapse time computation.
 Notably, the advantage of GPU offloading becomes more pronounced at higher grid resolutions ($512^3$ and $644^3$), where the increased computational load leads to better GPU utilization.
 At smaller grid sizes, the workload may be insufficient to fully saturate the GPU, which limits the achievable speedup.

-For this reason, in the case of the \textit{Tabulated kernel}, we report performance results only for the $644^3$ grid, where the computational intensity is sufficient to highlight the scaling behavior and hardware differences.
-The results are shown in Figure~\ref{Bilinear_performance}, where the left panel presents the NVIDIA case, and the right panel corresponds to the AMD platform.